 If you've been made bankrupt in the past, finding a bank account isn't always easy.
 This is because most account providers run a credit check when you apply.

-You can apply for a thinkmoney Personal Account here - or read on to learn more about how it works.
+You can apply for a thinkmoney Current Account here - or read on to learn more about how it works.

 Why having a bank account is important

 It's hard to get by in today's society without a bank account or a suitable alternative.
 It's not just somewhere to keep your money secure - it's a convenient way of paying bills, buying items in shops and receiving your income each month.

 A lot of employers can only pay a salary into an account - so if you don't have one, you could actually be limiting your job opportunities.

 A bank account can also make your bills cheaper - as many energy providers, for example, offer a discount to people who pay by direct debit.